app20/appi_cms/README.md

 run.php xxxxx

 install
-to install stystem and craete tables in db
+to install stystem and create tables in db

 migrate new